1991 – 2017

 This is a story that stretches from the closure of a row of shops to the provision of a Centre, which provides much needed services.
 The shops became one building and a capital project supported by councillors Frank Russell and Brian Fallon was funded by the City of Edinburgh Council.
 Opened in June 1991 there were 1.5 members of staff, 6 volunteers with a Council Grant of £30,000 from Education and Social Work Departments.

 The country was in recession, and times were hard.
 Broomhouse, overshadowed by larger housing projects, suffered neglect financially.
 The Scottish Index of Multiple Deprivation rated it in the worst 5% for Employment, Health and Housing, and the worst 2% for Education, Skills and Training.
-By the late 90s it was nicknamed Little Bosnia, and certain commercial vehicles refused to deliver to Broomhouse.

 The absolute need for Community Services led to the organisation registering as a charity which raised funds to tackle the most immediate issues.
 Over the twenty years of the Centre’s existence, 28 community services have been developed to fit the needs of the community.